Skip to content

 Crash pointBehaviour after restart/recoveryDuplicate riskRequired safeguard

-Before transition state commitWork is redelivered and re-executed from last durable versionHighIdempotent operator boundary (executionId:stepIndex:attempt)
+Before transition state commitWork is redelivered and re-executed from the last stored versionHighIdempotent operator boundary (executionId:stepIndex:attempt)

-After state commit, before next enqueueTransition is durable, but next dispatch can stall until due sweeper re-dispatchesLowDue-execution sweeper + durable state
+After state commit, before next enqueueTransition is stored, but next dispatch can stall until due sweeper re-dispatchesLowDue-execution sweeper + stored state

-During retry schedulingRetry can replay from last durable version if scheduling metadata was not committedMediumPersist retry intent (attempt, nextDue) before enqueue
+During retry schedulingRetry can replay from the last stored version if scheduling details were not committedMediumPersist retry intent (attempt, nextDue) before enqueue

 After external side effect, before commitSide effect may repeat on replay because effect and commit are not one transactionHighDownstream dedupe keyed by transition identity